utyfua/typeorm-hasura/readme.md

 - Define permissions for each entity and column
 - Add custom actions and inherited roles
 - Automatic handling of relationships between entities

+> [!WARNING]
+> The library does not support ManyToMany relationships.

+> [!NOTE]
+> The library was tested with Hasura v2 and TypeORM v0.3 with PostgreSQL only.

 ## Installation